 Contesting a trust can be difficult if your reason for doing so falls outside the grounds mentioned above; nevertheless, speaking with a trust lawyer about your concerns is never a bad idea.
 The trust lawyer will be able to provide you with a definitive answer about whether or not contesting a trust is possible.
+It is important to keep the time limit for contesting a trust in mind, because you only have 120 days from the date the trustee mails notification of administration to bring your contest.
 Of course, to contest a trust, you will also need to have standing, which we discuss in the next section.

 What Is “Standing” in Trust Contests?